mkoutra/subtitles-delay/README.md

 Executable files for x86_64 Linux and Windows are available in their respective directories.

 ## Usage
-- Place the executable in the directory with your subtitle files.
+1. Place the executable in the directory with your subtitle files.
-- Run the program, and it will prompt you to select the subtitle file for modification.
+2. Run the executable.
+If multiple subtitle files are present in the execution directory, the program will prompt you to select the file for modification; otherwise, it will automatically modify the sole subtitle file in the current directory.
-- Enter a time delay in **milliseconds** (1 millisecond = 0.001 seconds).
+3. Enter a time delay in **milliseconds** (1 millisecond = 0.001 seconds).
    - Positive delays move subtitles forward; negative ones move them backward.
-- The maximum delay is 5 minutes (300000 ms).
+   - The maximum delay is &plusmn; 5 minutes (&plusmn;300000 ms).
+4. The selected file will be modified, while the original version will remain available with the prefix "old_" added to its name.

 ## TODO
  - Implement an alternative usage with command-line arguments (argc and argv).
- - Handle the possibility of alternative subtitle file extensions, such as .sub and .txt.